StephanieRuthJones/react-crud-frontend/README.md

 <li>Add an empty favoriteDogs array to state in the App component.</li>

-<li>Create an addDog function that adds a dog object to state.</li>
+<li>Create an addDog function that adds the selected dog object to a favoriteDogs array in state.</li>

 *Remember: Functions that CHANGE state have to live where state lives*

 <li>Pass the addDog function as props to the AdoptableDogs component, then to the DogCard component.</li>

+<li>Create onClick event listener that calls addDog function (adds selected dog to state).</li>

 <li>Pass the favoriteDogs array in state to the FavoriteDogs component.</li>